 For many years though I was what happened to be and as with all change it comes from within.
 To move to a place where I chose what I want to be.

-My life in Perth is a new beginning in many ways, the most important one being a father.
-I don’t want to say I have a solution; by far.
-What I would like to share with my listeners is that I am being as courageous as I can be in sharing my life experience and the knowledge that I have read, witnessed, contemplated and felt; with a large amount of gratitude.
+I am being as courageous as I can be in sharing my life experience and the knowledge that I have read, witnessed, contemplated and felt; with a large amount of gratitude.

 I look forward to connecting with you.